melvinmng/DataScience_Projekt/README.md

 ## Purpose
 This multifunctional application connects interfaces to YouTube and Gemini and allows interaction by means of a graphical representation through Streamlit.
-Thereby content can be structured in a user-specific way.
+Thereby YouTube content can be structured in a user-specific way.
 By using artificial intelligence, videos can be summarized and analyzed for clickbait.

 ## Typical procedure of the application